cita-bot/cita-bot/README.md

 - Barcelona
 - Santa Cruz de Tenerife

-Other provinces are also supported if you leave `offices` empty and that way try and get an appointment in a random one, but if you're required to select a specific office (as in case of `RECOGIDA_DE_TARJETA`), you should figure out office ids for your province from the appropriate page on your own.
+Other provinces are also supported if you leave `offices` empty and that way try and get an appointment in a random one, but if you're required to select a specific office (as in case of `OperationType.RECOGIDA_DE_TARJETA`), you should figure out office ids for your province from the appropriate page on your own.

 Installation TL;DR
 -------------------